 We always try to book nice and comfortable 3* hotels near the city centre with en-suite bathrooms.
 However in some rural areas the accommodation can be more basic.

 In Kathmandu and Pokhara you will stay in a hotel located near the city centre.

-During the trek you will stay in lodges.
+During the trek you will stay in shared rooms in lodges.
 Mattresses, pillows and blankets are provided, but you should take a good quality four-season sleeping bag and a liner if possible to add extra warmth.
 Please note that lodges are basic but clean and they do not often have attached bathrooms or hot showers.
 You might have to pay to use hot water or for battery charging (usually NPR 100-300).

 Do I need to carry my own bag?

 During the day you will only have to carry your day bag with your essentials (extra layers, water, snacks, sun cream, medications, waterproofs etc).
 Your main bag (strictly limited to 15kg!) will be carried by porters each day to the next accommodation so you will have it with you every evening.
 If you need help to carry your day bag please get in touch as you might be able to hire a porter to help you.

 What is the weight limit for the hand luggage and checked luggage for the domestic flight?